fdufnews/SMART-Response-XE-Low_level/avr/libraries/SmartResponseXE/generateBitmap/readme.md

 The source image is made using GIMP
 1. Picture is converted to indexed palette mode with 4 colors.
 2. Picture is exported in RAW format (.data extension).
-The export generate 2 files one .data and one .data.pal one the second is of no use it can be discarded
+The export generate 2 files one .data and one .data.pal.
+The second is of no use it can be discarded.
-3. Using the script the .data file is converted to a .h file that can be included is the software.
+3. Using the script the .data file is converted to a .h file that can be included in the software.